igormukhingmailcom/sublimetext3-symfony2-override-package/README.md

 After file have been copied, it automatically opens in editor.

+## Limitations

+- Package work only in Sublime Text 3.
+Not tested in Sublime Text 2.
+- Package tested only on Ubuntu environment.
+- At that moment package supports overriding only PSR-0 libraries from `vendors` directory

 ## TODO

 Functions that will be implemented in future collected in